Preparing to buy your first home

 Generally, these costs will add up to around 2% to 5% of your total loan.
 That can start to look like a second down payment.

-Finally, you’ll need to cover moving expenses.
+Finally, you’ll need to consider any moving expenses.
 That includes the logistics of moving your belongings, but you may also have to make some repairs or upgrades to the home and then decorate or furnish it after.

 The earlier you start saving for these expenses, the better.
 And leave yourself some wiggle room: You should plan to have some money left over in an emergency fund should anything major pop up.